-An Afghanistan veteran who lost a limb to an IED at the age of 18 has become part of the first Great Britain para-snowboarding squad to compete at a Winter Paralympics.
+An Afghanistan veteran who lost a limb after being injured by an IED at the age of 18 has become part of the first Great Britain para-snowboarding squad to compete at a Winter Paralympics.

 Owen Pick has been named in the ParalympicsGB team along with two forces members who will act as guides, Brett Wild and Jennifer Kehoe, to athletes Millie Knight and Menna Fitzpatrick.

 Owen, who was on his first tour with 1st Battalion, the Royal Anglian Regiment as a private when he was seriously injured, opted to have his right leg amputated below the knee 18 months later.

 But he has not looked back since.
 He told Forces Network: